Separate your business from the worst before you compete with the best

 Get your photographer to convey not just who you are, but how you work and where.
 Do you sketch ideas out, or do you have extremely fancy tech systems in your office?
 Are you a dog friendly office?
 Do you have loooooaaaads of employees, but try your hardest to know and understand every single one?

 You probably already have your address on your website (if you don’t put it there – you will immediately come across as scammy if you just have an email address or a PO box).
-But most people use their address so that people have a means to know your address.
-The thought process might be, well we will put the address on the footer, so people can find it if they need to send an invoice.
+But most people use their address so that people have a means to physically visit them or send post.

 But your address is more important than that.
 Consider using your location as a way to appear more trustworthy.
 A marketing tool.
 I can work from anywhere, but my prospects like to know that I’m sat at a desk in Sheffield complete with northern accent.
 It’s not really relevant, but it shows that I’m real.